covid-policy-modelling/schemas/README.md

 ## Generating schema

 Only the Typescript types in `src/` (or example files in `docs/*-annotated.json`) should be updated manually.
-After making a change, run `npm run generate-schema` to update the JSON schema files and documentation automatically.
+After making a change, run `npm run build` to update the JSON schema files and documentation automatically.

 ## Adding / documenting schemas